PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/Lesson1.md

 Before we start developing our recommendation system we need to install the predictionIO stack of software.
 There are a number of installation options:

 * If you have a Mac or Linux machine, you can install PredictionIO directly on your machine.
-* You can use an Amazon AWS EC2 instance.
+* You can use a cloud server from Digital Ocean,  Amazon, Linode, or other providers.
 * You can use a terminal.com snapshot image
 * You can install it on your Windows, Mac, or Linux machine under Vagrant (so PredictionIO is running in a virtual machine).
 * You can install it in a Docker Container and run it locally.